J Dilla: Posthumous releases

 At the time of his death, Yancey had several projects planned for future completion and release.
 According to founding Slum Village member T3 in an interview in March 2015, Yancey had about 150 unreleased beats, some of which featured on Slum Village's album entitled Yes!, released June 16, 2015.

 The Shining was "75% completed when Dilla died" and was finished by Karriem Riggins and later released on August 8, 2006, on BBE Records.

 Ruff Draft was reissued as a double CD/LP set in March 2007 and is sometimes considered his third solo album.
 The reissue contains unreleased material from the Ruff Draft sessions and instrumentals.
 It was also released in a cassette tape format, paying homage to Yancey's dirty, grimy sound (he was known for recording over two-tracked instrumentals).

-Sniperlite was an EP released by the hip hop collaboration Dilla Ghost Doom, consisting of Yancey, Ghostface Killah, and MF Doom.
+Sniperlite was an EP released by the hip-hop collaboration Dilla Ghost Doom, consisting of Yancey, Ghostface Killah, and MF Doom.
 It was recorded sometime in 2005 before Yancey's passing.
 It was subsequently released in 2008 by Stones Throw Records.

 Jay Love Japan was announced in 2005 as his debut release on the Operation Unknown label.
 Though it saw a 2006 release in Japan, it was heavily bootlegged elsewhere and did not receive an official release until 2016.

 Champion Sound, Yancey's and Madlib's collaborative album, was reissued in June 2007 by Stones Throw Records as a 2-CD Deluxe Edition with instrumentals and b-sides.

 Yancey Boys, the debut album by Yancey's younger brother John Yancey, was released in 2008 on Delicious Vinyl Records.
-It is produced entirely by Yancey and features rapping by his brother, under the name 'Illa J'.
+It is produced entirely by Dilla and features rapping by his brother, under the name 'Illa J'.
 Stones Throw Records released a digital instrumental version of the album in 2009.

 Jay Stay Paid, an album featuring 28 previously unreleased instrumental tracks made at various points in his career, was released in 2009 by Nature Sounds.
 Vocals to a select few of the tracks were provided by rappers who were close to Yancey though the majority of the album is instrumental.
 The project was mixed and arranged by Pete Rock.